Protecting the Planet (a WEA course)

 2.1 Beyond right and left:

-own parties shows that the green movement/green politics goes beyond traditional political
+their own parties shows that the green movement/green politics goes beyond traditional political parties/lines:

-parties/lines: why should environmentalism be seen as either right-wing or a
+why should environmentalism be seen as either right-wing or a left-wing

-political positions can be environmentally concerned: members of the ‘old
+positions can be environmentally concerned: members of the ‘old left’

-left’ oppose materialism and consumerism; and some on the right say ‘man’ is
+oppose materialism and consumerism; and some on the right say ‘man’ is part of

 But green parties’ policies include social justice and a concern for democracy, and the greens have taken up a stance on all sorts of issues (defence, NHS, housing, poverty etc).
 See below...